MY

 Unfortunately, though, for many of these species, we are letting them go extinct as a consequence of human activities.
 Thus, an important goal, and therefore legacy, of my work is to help raise knowledge and awareness about animals to foster a deeper sense of appreciation and understanding about the world around us.

 The early days of my career in animal psychology started out in Central Africa, where I was working with various conservation groups to habituate wild western lowland gorillas for the purpose of research and ecotourism.
 To understand how to save a species, we must be able to observe and understand their behaviour, and habituation allowed us to do this.
-Protecting the health of these animals throughout the habituation process was a top priority, and so I was among the first team of scientists to quantify and publish information about the impact of habituation on the health and reproduction of this highly charismatic species.
-To read more about this study, SEE HERE.
+Protecting the health of these animals throughout the habituation process was a top priority, and so I was among the first team of scientists to quantify and publish information about the impact of habituation on the health and reproduction of this highly charismatic species (SEE HERE).
+This work was cited in the IUCN Best Practice Guidelines for Health Monitoring and Disease Control in Great Ape Populations (SEE HERE) – a global guide to research and tourism involving great apes throughout Asia and Africa.

 From 2010 to 2018, the majority of my work focused on developing novel techniques to study animal personality and cognition, particularly in monkeys, but also great apes and bottlenose dolphins.
 It was during this time that I completed my PhD, which explored the relationship between individual differences in animal learning, personality, and social networks.
 From this work, I became one of the first scientists to publish data on the personality structure of bottlenose dolphins (SEE HERE) and a New World primate species (SEE HERE), which provided some of the first evidence to support the notion that animal personality traits can evolve through convergent evolution.
 My work also became one of the first illustrations that personality traits have the potential to shape animals’ social relationships beyond the basic “social rules” often attributed by scientists (SEE HERE).
 Some of this work was recently highlighted as a case study in Nature for the newly-proposed STRANGE framework because it emphasised the need for taking animal personality into consideration to help reduce sampling bias in animal cognition research (SEE HERE).